Skip to main content Skip to footer

 We safeguard the interests of the non-profit housing organizations and the one million people who live in non-profit homes in Denmark.

+BL is the danish federation of non-profit housing providers.
 We seek to influence the development of the non-profit housing sector and its role in the welfare society – economically, technically, and socially.
+Our political arenas:

 3 main principles